FNNDSC/cookiecutter-chrisapp/README.rst

 Docker Hub Account
 ------------------

-Create a Docker Hub acoount on https://hub.docker.com/ if you don't already have one.
+Create a Docker Hub account on https://hub.docker.com/ if you don't already have one.

 Quickstart